Landsvirkjun: History

-Landsnet owns and operates the Icelandic transmission system and manages the country's electricity system.
 In 2007 the state of Iceland took over the ownership shares of Akureyri and Reykjavík in Landsvirkjun, turning it into a public partnership, fully owned by the state of Iceland.
 In December 2012, Landsvirkjun erected two wind turbines, in an area known as Hafið, within the construction area of Búrfell Power Station, in the south of Iceland.
 The turbines have a total of 2 MW of installed power.